gTambo/SendFriend_Climbing_App/README.md

 _Note, include this only if you have a license file.
 GitHub will generate one for you if you want!_

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
-(Thank your people)
+Thanks to the Proth cohort

 ## Support
 If you have suggestions or issues, please email me at [youremail@whatever.com](www.google.com)